zalary/hashiedu/terraform-getting-started.md

 - Learn more about Terraform [providers](https://www.terraform.io/docs/providers/index.html).
 - Find examples of other uses for Terraform in the documentation [use cases section](https://www.terraform.io/intro/use-cases.html).
 - Read the [Docker provider documentation](https://registry.terraform.io/providers/kreuzwerker/docker/latest) to learn more.
-- For more information about the terraform state command and subcommands for moving or removing resources from state, see the [CLI `stat`e command documentation](https://www.terraform.io/docs/cli/commands/state/index.html).
+- For more information about the terraform state command and subcommands for moving or removing resources from state, see the [CLI `state`  command documentation](https://www.terraform.io/docs/cli/commands/state/index.html).